 Carpenter, John.
 Scaremeister, b.
 1948.
 For ten glorious years, from 1974's "Dark Star" to 1984's "Starman," director/writer/composer Carpenter stamped movies with one of the most distinctive styles in all of genre filmmaking.
 Using long takes photographed in glorious widescreen, complete with signature lens flares and deep pockets of inky blackness, Carpenter captured nightmarish images which he brought to life with self-penned electronic scores.
 His screenwriting, as piercingly minimalistic as his music, withers on close analysis but throbs with attitude and menace.
 "Assault on Precinct 13" (1976) and "Halloween" (1978) are profoundly inventive and influential, even if the former is a pseudo-remake and the latter launched a loathsome genre.
 Once Carpenter found his ideal onscreen foil in Kurt Russell, they made "Escape From New York" (1981) and "The Thing" (1982) into symphonies of macho nihilism.
 Carpenter lost the thread around the time of "Big Trouble in Little China" (1986), letting his style devolve into camp, but the movies from his glory period—even the atypically sweet "Starman"—vibrate with the energy of a unique vision.

 Casey, Bernie.
-Actor, b.
-1939.
+Actor, 1939-2017.
 Since fellow former football stars Jim Brown and Fred Williamson enjoyed greater notoriety during the same blaxploitation boom that gave Casey his first berth in the movies, it stood to reason that Casey might fade away once the boom ended.
 But unlike his peers, Casey evolved into an interesting screen presence above and beyond his impressive physique.
 Though appropriately fierce in "Hit Man" (1972) and other urban actioners, Casey quickly demonstrated a knack for comedy.
 Employing his singular gift for dismissive glances, he made a wonderful foil for Burt Reynolds in the 1981 cop thriller "Sharky's Machine."
 Three years later, he won big laughs as U.N.
 Jefferson, the flummoxed head of an all-black fraternity in "Revenge of the Nerds."
 In between those roles, he applied his tongue-in-cheek bravado to the deathless Felix Leiter role in the "unofficial" 007 outing "Never Say Never Again" (1983).
 Many years of solid journeyman work followed, and in 1997, Casey wrote, directed, and produced the race-themed drama "The Dinner," in which he starred.

 "The Castle" (1997).
 The Kerrigan family loves their home, even though it's a ramshackle hodgepodge of tight rooms and incomplete additions, and even though it's right beneath the flight path of the Melbourne Airport.
 So when the Aussie government tries to force the Kerrigans out via eminent domain, they fight their case to the highest levels of their nation's court system.
 What ensues is a silly, heartfelt, often delightful comedy about how the Kerrigans take pride in a domicile about which most folks would be embarrassed.
 Director-cowriter Rob Sitch piles on absurdity after absurdity, with the standout element being the Kerrigan's overwhelmed lawyer, a nebbish who goes from cursing out his Xerox machine one day to explaining the "vibe" of a law to Austrialia's highest court the next.
 Incidentally, the Miramax version that hit American screens in 1997 is a truncated edition of the Aussie original, and it's slightly re-voiced for Yankee sensibilities; the untouched version is available down under.